nodejs/inclusivity/README.md

 it employs a [more specific and stricter Code of Conduct][2] than the [Node.js project][3].
-It is our belief that both Codes of Conduct are in the same spirit, the Working Groups' CoC simply being an extension of the Node CoC, with additional operations details re: enforcement.
+It is our belief that both Codes of Conduct are in the same spirit, the Working Groups' CoC simply being an extension of the Node CoC, with additional operational details re: enforcement.

 ### Scope